ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/work_with_examples.md

 **Enable Event Recorder:**

-To Event Recorder functionality is provided by the pack `ARM::CMSIS-View`.
+The Event Recorder functionality is provided by the pack `ARM::CMSIS-View`.
 Add this pack and the related software component to the `cproject.yml` file:

 ```yml
   packs: